Subdivisions

 Can my land be subdivided?

-Prior to submitting a formal subdivision application and paying the necessary application fees, it is recommended that you set up a pre-subdivision meeting with the Planning & Development Department.
+Prior to submitting a formal subdivision application and paying the necessary application fees, it is recommended that you set up a pre-subdivision meeting with Municipal Planning Services.
 This is important to understand the existing land use planning policies which may affect your subdivision application and determine the eligibility of your subdivision proposal.
 This will not however, be an answer as to whether or not your subdivision will be approved.
 In order to receive a decision or answer, you will be required to submit a formal subdivision application.

 How much does it cost?

 The cost of subdividing will vary depending on the complexity of the application.
-The initial subdivision application includes the application fee ($600, plus $200 for each new lot created including the balance of the parcel).
-This fee may be refundable if you wish to withdraw your application, depending on the stage at which your application has been processed.
+The initial subdivision application includes the application fee ($750, plus $250 for each new lot created including the balance of the parcel).

 Once the subdivision is conditionally approved, the following costs may be required prior to the endorsement of the subdivision: